cartesi/docs/docs/tutorials/helloworld/create-project.md

 At this point, we can start effectively writing our DApp's smart contract in Solidity.

 In order to do that, first create a file inside the `./contracts` directory, and call it `HelloWorld.sol`.
-Then place the following contents in it:
+Then place the following contents into it:

 ```javascript
 pragma solidity >=0.4.25 <0.7.0;